Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Two grouping systems are used for hepatoblastoma to decide whether the tumor can be removed by surgery:

-The liver is divided into four sections.
+The liver is divided into four sections for the two grouping systems.
 The PRETEXT and POSTTEXT groups depend on which sections of the liver have cancer.
 There are four PRETEXT and POSTTEXT groups.

 PRETEXT and POSTTEXT group I